 Bosch Fontus: Go anywhere cleaning has a recommended retail price of £289.99.

-Bosch reached out to us and asked if we’d be interested in testing out their Bosch Fontus to see how practical it is for cleaning outdoor gear.
-Now, this isn’t the sort of equipment we normally review, but the Bosch Fontus is different: it’s cordless.
+Bosch contacted us and asked if we'd be interested in testing out their Bosch Fontus to see how practical it is for cleaning outdoor gear.
+This isn't the sort of equipment we normally review, but the Bosch Fontus is different: it's cordless.

 My first thought was that the Fontus would be brilliant for those of us with caravans in storage, as there is usually no power and no water at a lot of caravan storage facilites.
 Having something you can pop in the car to give the caravan a quick clean after a trip would be extremely useful.
 So that's what I did....

 Bosch loaned us a Fontus for testing, and I was pleasantly surprised to see that we were the first people to use this as a brand new Bosch Fontus arrived in its box.